byteface/domonic/README.md

 ### decorators

-You can use decorators to wrap elements around function results
+use decorators to wrap elements around function results

 ```python
 from domonic.decorators import el